 Feeling like a bad person when we’re not a bad person, is the toxic legacy left by dysfunctional parents or caregivers and is the one blatant UNTRUTH we need never accept.

 If this post resonates with you or someone you know please Follow and Share!
-Find Zoe at: www.innerhealthandhealing.net and head to the BLOG – “Emotional Neglect and Narcissistic Abuse – A Recovery of Self” for more upcoming weekly posts on childhood emotional neglect, codependency and narcissistic abuse.
+Find Zoe at: www.innerhealthandhealing.net and head to the BLOG page – “Emotional Neglect and Narcissistic Abuse – A Recovery of Self” for posts on childhood emotional neglect, codependency and narcissistic abuse.

 Photo by Jelle van Leest on Unsplash